KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 - IoT vendors uses the same default easy-to-guess password on all their devices .

-These factors are the main contribuotrs making the whole situation a ticking bomb, but is it really that bad ? , what can hackers do with these IoT devices ?
+These factors are the main contributors making the whole situation a ticking bomb, but is it really that bad ? , what can hackers do with these IoT devices ?

 Well, a lot can be done, lets see some examples :